00mihu/00mihu/README.md

-- 👋 Hi, I’m michal
+- 👋 Hi, I’m Michal
-- 👀 I’m interested in geography, tech,
+- 👀 I’m interested in geography, tech, climat and nature
 - 🌱 I’m currently learning python...
 - 💞️ I’m looking to collaborate on wild branches connected to IT and geo
 - 📫 How to reach me 00mihu(a)gmail